 Your browser version is not updated, please update it.

-Poste Italiane has always recognised the importance of research as a driver of innovation and for improving services and customer relations.
+Poste Italiane has always recognised the importance of research as a stimulus for the dissemination of an innovative culture and for improving its service and interaction with customers.

-• the Project Financing Area, which deals with project financing for scientific and industrial research programmes focused on ICT, including socially-oriented projects.
-The projects are chosen in keeping with Poste Italiane’s corporate strategies following a thorough analysis of the financing proposals available at an italian and international level;
+• Funded Projects Area, which manages the financing of scientific and industrial research projects on ICT topics, including social issues.
+The projects are identified in the light of Poste Italiane's corporate strategies, after a study phase of financing proposals at national and international level;

-• searching for new financing opportunities in innovative fields for Poste Italiane’s business;
+• search for new funding opportunities on innovative topics for Poste Italiane's business;

-• design and development of innovative solutions based on the new financing opportunities;
+• design and development of innovative solutions from funding opportunities;

 • application of scientific research results to new prototype projects;

-• collaboration with internal structures to launch the developed projects.
+• collaboration and support to internal structures for the start-up of developed projects.

 Application areas of research